showalter/bdws/README.md

 ## Cleanup

-For now cleanup is done by using ctrl-c on the workers and the supervisor, then exiting all windows.
-For the script, you can do ctrl-b d to detach from the current window.
+For now, cleanup is done by using CTRL-C on the workers and the supervisor, then exiting all windows.
+For the script, you can do CTRL-B + D to detach from the current window.
 This will fully exit all running code.

 ## Testing